Lance LeGault

-William Lance LeGault (May 2, 1935 – September 10, 2012) was an American actor.
+William Lance LeGault Sr. (May 2, 1935 – September 10, 2012) was an American actor and musician.
 He was best known as U.S. Army Colonel Roderick Decker in the 1980s American television series The A-Team.

-Early and personal life
+Early life

 LeGault was born May 2, 1935 in Chicago, Illinois, the son of Mary Jean (née Kovachevich; died December 21, 1980) and Ernest Legault (1906–1941).
-LeGault's father, Ernest, was French-Canadian from Moose Creek, Ontario, Canada.
-LeGault's mother, Mary, was born in Illinois, the daughter of immigrants from the Austro-Hungarian Empire.
+LeGault's father was French Canadian from Moose Creek, Ontario.
+LeGault's mother, Mary, was born in Illinois, the daughter of Serb immigrants from the Austro-Hungarian Empire.
 The family was poor.
 He lived in an orphanage for a time between his father's death in 1941 and when his mother remarried in 1943.
 He started working at 11, and was fired from the railroad at 13 when they discovered he was not 18 as he had claimed.

 He grew up in Chillicothe, Illinois and graduated from Chillicothe Township High School in 1955.
 He received a full football scholarship to the Municipal University of Wichita, where he majored in business administration for two years before dropping out to pursue a music career.
+He performed at the Louisiana Hayride during the late 1950s, and appeared as an extra and stuntman in the John Wayne film The Horse Soldiers, deciding to pursue an acting career at Wayne's encouragement.

+After hitchhiking to Los Angeles, he found work at a blues bar called the Crossbow, which was frequented by Elvis Presley, whom he would befriend and who would kickstart his acting career.

+During the 1960s, LeGault served in the United States Navy Reserve for four years.